Water-Melon/Melang/docs/lib/network.md

 - Received data will be returned on success.
 - If *timeout* >= 0 and no data arrived, *nil* will be returned.
+- If TCP closed, *true* will be returned.
 - Otherwise *false* returned.